- Director, Financial Integrity Institute - Richard Gordon

 Mr. Peterson has also served as a Director and Head of the Board Compliance Committee and subsequently Chairman of the Board Risk Committee of Hope Bancorp, the largest Korean superregional bank in the US.

 Mr. Peterson is a summa cum laude graduate of Lehigh University and received his JD from the School of Law of Case Western Reserve University.
-He is a member of the New York State and Federal bars.
-He is married with two grown daughters, enjoys golf and deep sea fishing and plays blues piano.
-He is on the membership committee of the New York Athletic Club.
+He is a member of the New York State and Federal bars

-Prior to joining LexisNexis Risk Solutions, Mr. Polar spent 15 years in the banking industry working at KeyBank, Chase Manhattan Bank, and Dollar Bank.
-His banking career focused on commercial and consumer underwriting, compliance, and fraud prevention with an emphasis on BSA/AML Compliance.
+Prior to joining LexisNexis® Risk Solutions, Daniel worked in the banking industry and focused on commercial and consumer underwriting, compliance, and fraud prevention with an emphasis on BSA/AML Compliance.

 Susan Pond M.S.C., is a highly respected bilingual executive with more than 30 years of experience working with international organizations and the Canadian government.
 She is the architect of NATO’s good governance program Building Integrity (BI) strengthening transparency, accountability and integrity in the defense sector.
 Her pioneering efforts resulted in the NATO policy on good governance endorsed by NATO Heads of State and provided the foundation for the conclusion of a NATO-EU agreement to promote good governance.
 She continues to advocate for good governance and teaches global affairs at York University (Toronto).
 In 2002 she was awarded the Queen Elizabeth II Golden Jubilee Medal for outstanding public service.
 In 2019 the Governor-General of Canada presented the Canadian Meritorious Service Cross to Ms. Pond; this honor granted by the Queen “recognizes great Canadians for exceptional deeds that bring honor to our country.”